TommyCheng023/TommyCheng023.github.io/README.md

 You can return to the main page by clicking on `Xinyang Cheng` in the navbar

 # Brief Walkthrough (Mobile Users)
+- **NEW FEATURE!!** The webpage will be displayed in a custom dark mode from 19:00 to 6:00, at Eastern Daylight Time Zone.

 ## Navbar
 - My contacts are moved to the navbar with icons displayed only.
 Clicking on the icons will send you to my profiles.
 - WeCom page is inaccessible in mobile template.